Global Nursing Leadership Institute™

 Important to Consider

 It is mandatory to participate in all the sessions and deliver the work described on the Programme Overview.
-At the end of the programme you will be granted with:
+At the end of the programme, scholars who have completed all of the assignments and a minimum of 80% of the scheduled sessions will be granted with:

 - Certificate of Completion and a GNLI pin